avs20/DAND-A-B-Testing/MyReport_ABTesting.md

 cookie and also the unit of analysis is the person clicking on the "Start Free Trial" button.
-They are highly correlated but we cannot be sure that they are same for some cases where a person has checked the course on the personal computer but lated used the mobile device to click on the course.
+They are highly correlated but we cannot be sure that they are same for some cases where a person has checked the course on the personal computer but later used the mobile device to click on the course.
 But these cases may be seldom and hence it can assumed that the analytical standard deviation and the empirical standard deviation will be close.